Back to Species Pages

 • Headlands, reef edges, island colonies, tidal channels, or productive coastal water

-• Protected habitat blocks within rivers, lake systems, coastal migration routes, and gravel spawning beds fit Ancient Attachment because currents require holding and endurance.
+• Protected habitat blocks within native range keys: north_atlantic.
+Rivers, lake systems, coastal migration routes, and gravel spawning beds fit Ancient Attachment because currents require holding and endurance.

 • First light and late afternoon are often best, when animals come out to feed along the edge of water.